Interns & Fellows

 Curatorial: Sculpture and Decorative Arts

 The intern will work with the curators and object conservators to study and interpret objects from the permanent collection of sculpture and decorative arts, chiefly but not exclusively Italian (15th and 16th century) and French (18th and 19th century).
-The intern will also assist with the preparations for two exhibitions—one on Andrea del Verrocchio, the other on Alonso Berruguete.
-Tasks may include research for the catalog and help with correspondence pertaining to loans.
+The intern will also assist with the preparations for several exhibitions—one on Andrea del Verrocchio, another on Alonso Berruguete, and a third on Antonio Canova.
+Tasks may include helping with wall labels and other didactic materials and undertaking research for the catalog.
 Important qualifications include the ability to work independently and advanced reading knowledge of Italian or Spanish.

 The intern will investigate and report findings on the Gallery’s primary and redundant critical utilities infrastructure, including electricity, natural gas, water, chilled water, and steam.
-The intern will work with the division’s operations department to gather data on the existing conditions of the various utilities that serve the Gallery.
+The intern will work with the division’s operations department and gather data on the existing conditions of the various utilities that serve the Gallery.
 The intern will assess the reliability of each utility and the redundancy of each should an outage occur.
 Additionally, the intern will analyze the risk to the Gallery’s art collection due to a particular utility outage.
-The intern must be proficient in English and MS Office Suite (Outlook, Word, Excel, and PowerPoint).
-The intern should be able to work independently, with assistance from and in consultation with facilities management’s professional staff.
-Current graduate students in relevant disciplines and 2017 graduates with a relevant bachelor's degree and acceptance into a graduate program are invited to apply.
+The intern must be proficient in English and MS Office.
+The intern should be able to work independently, with assistance from and in consultation with facilities management professional staff.
+Current graduate students in relevant disciplines, and 2019 graduates with a related bachelor’s degree and acceptance into a graduate program, are invited to apply.

 Library: Rare Prints Project

-The intern will assist with researching and cataloguing the Library’s collection of “reproductive” chalcographic prints from the Chalcographie du Louvre (1797– present), the Calcografia di Roma (1738–present), the International Chalcographical Society (1886–1892), and the Arundel Society (1848–1897).
-The prints represent a variety of techniques including etching, engraving, aquatint, chromolithographs, and photogravures, and depict works largely by 17th- to 19th-century Italian and French painters.
-Many of the prints were pulled in the early 20th century from 17th- to19th-century plates, and represent work from some of the most well-known engravers of their time.
-Current graduate students interested in the history of printmaking (particularly 19th-century printmaking practices/institutions) or European art history (17th to 19th century) are eligible to apply.
+The intern will assist with researching and cataloging the Library’s collection of “reproductive” chalcographic prints from the Chalcographie du Louvre (1797–present), the Calcografia di Roma (1738–present), the International Chalcographical Society (1886–1892), and the Arundel Society (1848–1897).
+The prints represent a variety of techniques, including etching, engraving, aquatint, chromolithographs, and photogravures, and depict works largely by 17th- to 19th-century Italian and French painters.
+Many of the prints were pulled in the early 20th century from 17th- to 19th-century plates, and represent work from some of the best-known engravers of their time.
+Current graduate students interested in the history of printmaking (particularly 19th-century printmaking practices/institutions) or European art history (17th–19th century) are eligible to apply.
 Basic knowledge of Italian and French is required.
 Candidates should also have an understanding of printmaking techniques and materials as well as familiarity with museum registration or archival procedures and methods.

 Personnel: Labor and Employment Law